jckmgns/curtailed/README.md

 ---

-Note that you may have to add the following snippet to your vimrc if no colors are displayed in Vim, even if your terminal simulator supports 24-bit color:
+Note that you may have to add the following snippet to your vimrc if no colors are displayed, even if your terminal emulator supports 24-bit color:

 ```
 execute "set t_8f=\e[38;2;%lu;%lu;%lum"